hungsu/digital_garden/src/site/notes/Concepts/easy mistake.md

 It's important in rectifying stupid mistakes that they are not personal failings, but the result of chains of events and reactions leading to an outcome.
 For that outcome to not occur, the chain of events and reactions must change

-Some people refuse to do drills that could improve remedy their stupid mistakes because they believe the drills will make them look foolish.
-One coach solves this by making students foolish on purpose, citing that looking foolish in front of the team is better than looking foolish at a competition https://danluu.com/p95-skill/#fn:D
+Some people refuse to do drills that could improve their easy mistakes because they believe the drills will make them look foolish.
+One coach solves this by making students foolish on purpose, citing that looking foolish in front of the team is better than looking foolish at a competition[^1]

 ## Fixing easy mistakes improves skill dramatically